 If your significant other loves retro games, a Raspberry Pi makes a great gift.
 It’s really easy to turn a Raspberry Pi into a retro emulation machine so you can enjoy games from decades gone by.

 For best results, pair this with a retro USB controller, like the Buffalo classic gamepad.
-They’ll have everything they need for a nostalgia-filled evening.
+Your beloved will have everything they need for a nostalgia-filled evening.

 Help your valentine dress up their walls a bit with a cool gaming poster.
 As with most of these gifts, you’ll find many options for various series.
 A poster is an inexpensive way to add some flair to a room, and many of them have slick designs.

-If you’re shopping for a Pokemon fan, check out this Pokemon Evolutions poster.
+If you’re shopping for a keen trainer, check out this Pokémon Evolutions poster.

-Alternatively, try one of these Valentine apps to strengthen the romance between you and your significant other; not just on Valentine’s Day.
+Speaking of long distance relationships, try these Valentine’s Day apps to strengthen the romance between you and your significant other.

 Valentine’s Day Is for Gamers Too!

-We’ve taken a look at some of the great Valentine’s Day gifts to give a significant other who loves video games.
-Of course, we can’t possibly cover a specific gift for every gaming interest, so we recommend you use the above gift categories as guidelines.
+We’ve taken a look at some of the best Valentine’s Day gifts to give a significant other who loves video games.
+Of course, we couldn’t possibly cover a specific gift for every gaming interest, so we recommend you use the above gift categories as guidelines.

 With a bit of thought and knowledge of the games your valentine likes, you’re bound to get something they’ll love.
-And if you get them a game, playing it together is really special.
-And if you’re still short on ideas, here are some other great gifts for gamers.
+If you get them a game, playing it together can be really special.
+You could even watch a romantic comedy on Netflix to complete the night.
+And if you’re still short on ideas, here are some more great gifts for gamers .